microsoft/fluentui/packages/react-components/react-card/src/stories/CardFooter/CardFooterDescription.md

-The CardHeader component, used inside of a Card, represents a Fluent UI compliant card header.
+The CardFooter component, used inside of a Card, uses a flex layout to organize actions the user can take with a Card, like sharing the contents or replying to a message.

 <!-- Don't allow prettier to collapse code block into single line -->
 <!-- prettier-ignore -->